appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/podman.md

 With this network setup, you can run and test both self-hosted Appcircle server and connected self-hosted runners with all functionality.

-### 5. Initialize the Project
+### 5. Initialize Vault

-Initialize the project before starting the Appcircle server.
+Initialize [vault](/self-hosted-appcircle/install-server/podman#vault) before starting the Appcircle server.

 ```bash
 ./ac-self-hosted.sh -n "spacetech" init
 ```

 :::caution
-You should initialize a project only once.
+You should initialize the server only once while installing it or after data cleanup done with `reset` command.

+It must not be used on upgrades in any way.
 :::

 ### 6. Run Server